What we learned about global travel this week - KESQ

 An aggressive new Covid-19 variant was discovered, setting off a cascade of travel closures on November 26 as the United States, the European Union and other major destinations moved to block arrivals from seven southern African nations, including South Africa, Namibia and Botswana.

-At the start of the week, the outlook in most of the continent had been looking good, as a dozen African countries, including Benin in the East and Ethiopia in the West, moved to lower-risk categories on the US travel advisory list.
+At the start of the week, the outlook in most of the continent had been looking good, as a dozen African countries, including Benin in the west and Ethiopia in the east, moved to lower-risk categories on the US travel advisory list.

 Only a small number of cases of the new strain, named Omicron, have been identified so far, but the World Health Organization has said it’s a cause for concern and experts warn it could spread rapidly.

-Note: This story has been updated to correct the locations of Benin and Ethiopia.